joker-b/botzo/generations.md

 inline_nav: true
 ---

-The 1973 movie American Graffiti is set in a vaguely-1962 everytown.
+The 1973 movie American Graffiti was set in a vaguely-1962 everytown.
 The location chosen to film most of this pre-Vietnam idyll was the small city of Petaluma, in southern Sonoma County.
-Those cruising streets are still here, celebrated in an annual parade and in events throughout each year that regularly include NorCal Car Culture.
+Those cruising streets are still here, celebrated in an annual parade and in events throughout each year that always include NorCal Car Culture.

-Car Culture is a bigger-than-life partly-imaginary world with space for creativity, like the Old West of cowboy movies – but in the world of automotive nostalgia everyone is a Good Guy.
-All ages can and do join in: Dads, daughters, neighbors who in everyday life might never connect.
+NorCal Car Culture is a bigger-than-life, partly-imaginary world with space for creative interpretation, like the Old West of cowboy movies – but in the world of Car Culture nostalgia, everyone is a Good Guy.
+All ages can and do join in: Dads, daughters, neighbors who in everyday life might never otherwise connect.

 Truly great show cars are never preserved in factory-fresh condition.
-A true show car, like a perfectly-tattooed arm, rises above its original manufacture to be a work of art.
+Like a perfectly-tattooed arm, a true show car rises above its original manufacture to be a work of art.

 These photos share some of what I’ve seen over the past few years among local generations whose creative lives aim higher than the ready-made.